dan-sf/sdl-audio-examples/README.md

 Download SDL2 if needed.
 This code uses functionality introduced in version 2.0.4 so make sure to get the latest version.
 I use [homebrew](https://brew.sh/) but any package manager/direct install should work.
+The SDL Mixer is only needed if you want to build the mixer example in `wav_mix.c`.

 ```
 brew install sdl2 sdl2_mixer